Pork Meatballs with Vegetable Ribbons

 Add the vegetables to the meatballs, stir gently and cook for 2 minutes, (or longer if you want softer vegetables) being careful not to break up the vegetables.

-Add the crème fraîche, lemon zest and juice to the meatball mix.
-Toss gently to coat with the lemony crème fraîche.
-Season to taste and garnish with the Parmesan and parsley.
-Serve with the toasted ciabatta bread slices.
+Remove from the heat and add the Greek style yogurt or plain fromage frais, lemon zest and juice to the meatball mix.
+Toss gently to coat with the lemony yogurt or fromage frais.
+Season to taste and add the parsley.
+Serve with freshly grated Parmesan cheese and toasted ciabatta bread slices, optional.

 Tip: If preferred replace the vegetable spaghetti with 400g dried wholewheat spaghetti or tagliatelle, cooked.